Marijuana may play a role in the development of schizophrenia, but the evidence is inconclusive.

 One point that experts agree on is that marijuana is not completely harmless.
 When it comes to the development of lifelong disorders, most agree that it is better to be cautious.
 This is especially true for those at high risk for developing schizophrenia.

 Many factors can influence your risk of developing schizophrenia.
-These include genetic factors (such as a family history of schizophrenia), starting marijuana use at a young age, frequent or heavy marijuana use, and the use of other drugs and alcohol.
+These include genetic factors, starting marijuana use at a young age, frequent or heavy marijuana use, and the use of other drugs and alcohol.

 The brain undergoes many changes through the late teens and early 20’s.
 Using marijuana during this time can influence how the brain develops, and may increase the risk of developing schizophrenia.
 This is particularly true if usage is heavy.